Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Mathemes of the undecidable and of the evental site

 The existence of an evental site in a situation is a necessary requirement for an event to occur.
-Badiou is very strict about this point: ``we shall posit once and for all that there are no natural events, nor are there neutral events'' \cite[p.
-178]{BE} --- and it should be clarified that situations are divided into natural, neutral, and those that contain an evental site.
-The very matheme of event --- its formal definition is of no importance here --- is based on the evental site \cite[p.
-179]{E}.
-An event raises the evental site to the surface, makes it represented on the level of the state of the situation.
-Moreover, even if a novelty has the structure of the generic set but it does not emerge from the void of an evental site, it leads to a \emph{simulacrum of truth} instead of a truth \cite[p.
-72]{E}, which is one of the figures of Evil \cite[p.
-87]{E}.
-An example of utterly destructive effects of a simulacrum of truth is the Nazis revolution whose source was the ``plenitude'' of the German people \cite[p.
-73]{E}.
+Badiou is very strict about this point: ``we shall posit once and for all that there are no natural events, nor are there neutral events'' [BE, p.
+178] --- and it should be clarified that situations are divided into natural, neutral, and those that contain an evental site.
+The very matheme of event --- its formal definition is of no importance here — is based on the evental site [Ethics, p.
+179].
+The event raises the evental site to the surface, making it represented on the level of the state of the situation.
+Moreover, a novelty that has the structure of the generic set but it does not emerge from the void of an evental site, leads to a \emph{simulacrum of truth} [Ethics, p.
+72], which is one of the figures of Evil [Ethics, p.
+87].
+An example of utterly destructive effects of a simulacrum of truth is the Nazi revolution whose source was the ``plenitude'' of the German people [Ethics, p.
+73].

-However, if one takes the mathematical framework of Badiou's concept of event seriously, it turns out that there is no place for the evental site there --- it is forbidden by the assumption of transitivity of the ground model $M$.
+However, if one takes the mathematical framework of Badiou’s concept of event seriously, it turns out that there is no place for the evental site there --- it is forbidden by the assumption of transitivity of the ground model $M$.
 This ingredient plays a fundamental role in forcing, and its removal would ruin the whole construction of the generic extension.
-As it has been already mentioned, transitivity means that if a set belongs to $M$, then each of its elements also belongs to $M$.
+As it has already been mentioned, transitivity means that if a set belongs to $M$, all its elements also belong to $M$.
 However, an evental site is a set none of whose elements belongs to $M$.
-Therefore, contrary to Badiou's intentions, there cannot exist evental sites in the ground model.
-Using Badiou's terminology one can say that forcing may only be the theory of the simulacrum of truth.
+Therefore, contrary to Badiou’s intentions, there cannot exist evental sites in the ground model.
+Using Badiou’s terminology one can say that forcing may only be the theory of the simulacrum of truth.